ArctosDB/documentation-wiki/_how_to/How-to-Use-Github-for-Arctos.markdown

 See [How to Contribute Content to the Arctos Handbook](https://handbook.arctosdb.org/how_to/How-to-Contribute-Content-to-Arctos-Handbook.html)

 More advanced users can check out [How to get the most out of Arctos-Github](/how_to/How-to-Get-the-Most-from-Arctos-Github-Editing.html)

+## Edit this Documentation

+If you see something that needs to be edited in this document, you can create an issue using the link under the search widget at the top left side of this page, or you can edit directly <a href="https://github.com/ArctosDB/documentation-wiki/edit/gh-pages/_how_to/How-to-Use-Github-for-Arctos.markdown" target="_blank">here</a>.